- May 19, 2016

 Oil Pulling, also called Kavala Graha or Gandusha, is the ancient Ayurvedic practice of holding plant based oils in the mouth and then swishing it around the mouth and pulling the oil through the teeth.

-It takes a bit of practice and can even make your mouth tired until you build up the muscles that will allow you to oil pull for the, generally, recommended period time of 20-30 minutes.
+Oil Pulling takes a bit of practice.
+Your mouth may become tired until you build up the muscles that will allow you to oil pull.
+It is generally recommended to pull for 20-30 minutes.

 Oil pulling can be transformative in several ways.